Dirac operators for algebraic families: Introduction

+We further assume that $\p=\langle r\rangle\otimes_{\C}\fp$ for some $r\in O_{\boldsymbol{X}}$.
 This class of families includes the deformation-like families mentioned above, as well as the classical case arising from a real reductive group, which can be considered as a family over the one point complex affine algebraic variety.

-For the sake of simplicity for the rest of this section we shall assume that $G(\R)$ is semisimple.
+For the sake of simplicity, for the rest of this section we shall assume that $G(\R)$ is semisimple.

 In the group case, the definition of the algebraic Dirac operator $D_{\fg,K}$ of $\fg$ relies on the non-degeneracy of its Killing form.
 For a family $\g$ in our class, the non-degeneracy of the Killing form does not suffice to define a Dirac operator.
 This is because the morphism from $\g$ to its dual $\g^*$ induced by the Killing form is a monomorphism but not an isomorphism.
 Symmetric bilinear forms that induce an isomorphism between the corresponding space and its dual are called \emph{unital}.